Site Information

 In my humble opinion, a help desk that doesn’t listen to the problem is worse than useless.
 Yes, I know many of them have to put up with some pretty dumb people, but they should be able to recognise when someone rightfully complains about lack of service.

-I suffered a lot of trouble after upgrading to Explorer 6 and therefore reverted to Version 5.5 which seemed more predictable.
+I suffered a lot of trouble when Explorer 6 was first realeased and quickly reverted to version 5.5 which seemed more predictable.
 Whilst struggling to get it all sorted out, I tried using the Opera browser.
 I used version 6.05 which I liked very much and it was my default browser for a long time.
-It’s faster than Explorer and I like the way it handles multiple windows in one copy of itself (technically, it has a Multiple Document Interface (MDI)) and it also has a built-in facility to block those annoying pop-up windows which actually works!
-It has a couple of very nifty features useful for developers.
-You can switch graphics on and off at will to see what the page will look like for anyone who doesn’t accept them and you can do the same with frames to check how your site will survive if anyone out there is still running a browser that doesn’t support them.
+It was faster than Explorer and I liked the way it handled multiple windows in tabs, a feature now universally adopted by all other browsers.
+It also had a built-in facility to block those annoying pop-up windows which actually worked, long before Microsoft got round to adding that feature.
+It had a couple of very nifty features useful for developers, you can switch graphics on and off at will to see what the page will look like for anyone who doesn’t accept them and you can do the same with frames to check how your site will survive if anyone out there is still running a browser that doesn’t support them.
+I am now using Firefox as my default browser which has similar tools.

-When I bought my new system in March 2004 it came with Windows XP and Explorer 6 as standard.
-My previous system was stable enough on Windows 98, so I had studiously avoided upgrading to ME.
+When I bought my present system new in March 2004 it came with Windows XP and Explorer 6 as standard.
+My previous system was stable enough on Windows 98 and I had studiously avoided upgrading to ME.
 Imagine my disappointment to find that Microsoft hadn’t sorted the problems that drove me revert to 5.5 in the first place.
-For example, when a page is displayed in a frame, the browser “forgets” to allow for the width of the vertical scroll bar which means the text disappears off the screen even though an absolute width has not been specified.
+For example, when a page was displayed in a frame, the browser “forgot” to allow for the width of the vertical scroll bar which means the text disappeared off the screen and you have to scroll horizontally to read it, even though an absolute width had not been specified.
+In my view, that can only be described as a full-blown “bug”.
+I found this problem on a number of commercial sites as well as personal ones which suggested that the website authors didn’t check their work – how stupid can you get!
+I found two work-arounds, one was to introduce margins which meant that I had to code two sets of instructions as Microsoft and Netscape handled those instructions differently, the other was to set the table width to 95% or a lesser value, but that didn’t work within a frame.
 This problem was finally sorted out after 2½ years with the release of Explorer 7 in October 2006.

 Xenu Link SleuthI have discovered a little program designed to search out and validate links on a given web site and now use this once a month or so to check that none of my external links have disappeared.
 It verifies my internal links too!